erMamaso/movie-analysis/README.md

 # movie-analysis
-We generated plots to analyze some move genres.
+We cleaned data for analysis